FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Methods

 The joint and root latents are independently projected to a common dimensionality $d_{latent}$ via linear layers, then concatenated and passed through a $1D$ convolutional bottleneck with circular padding to produce the unified latent representation:

 where $C$ is the number of latent channels.

 \textbf{Phase Decomposition integration.} The FunPhase framework enables channel-wise periodic decomposition following the DeepPhase approach \cite{starke2022deepphase}.
 Following their Periodic Autoencoder, we use a combination of the Fast Fourier Transform and a linear layer to obtain the periodic parameters, modeling each latent channel as a sinusoid.
-Each latent channel is parameterized by four periodic components: